jamesshore/ergotest/readme.md

 * Concise, readable test output that's easy to customize
 * Shows which tests are marked with `.only` or `.skip`
 * Clean, well-documented API
+* Small and easy to audit, with no dependencies

 ## Example Test